 Regardless of the Black Friday advertisements and focus on football, Thanksgiving is about getting together with family, sharing in a bountiful meal together, and expressing our gratitude to God for His blessings throughout the year.
-But when there’s a crowded house, with hustle and bustle to get the meal on the table, and everyone is hungry, it might be tempting to fire off a quick prayer so everyone can dive into the meal and then get off to the deals.
+But when there’s a crowded house, with hustle and bustle to get the meal on the table, and everyone is hungry, it might be tempting to fire off a quick prayer so everyone can dive into the Thanksgiving meal and then get off to the deals.

 If you’d like Thanksgiving to be a little more meaningful and God-honoring this year, I understand.
 Consider reading one of these short, simple Thanksgiving prayers before your meal.
-You might even ask two others at your dinner table to read the other two prayers.
+You might even ask others at your dinner table to read the other blessings.
 (Bestow that honor on your father or grandfather, your oldest son or daughter, or the oldest one at your table and the youngest one at your table who is able to read.)

 Whether you have all believers around your table, or friends and family members who know of your faith but don’t necessarily share it, these short, and to-the-point prayers, filled with thanksgiving and gratitude, will help you all to live out the scriptural command to “give thanks in all circumstances” (1 Thessalonians 5:18).
 It will also help you and your family pause long enough to thank God for all He’s done in your lives over the past year.

-A Prayer of Thanks for Food and Family
+A Prayer of Thanks for Food and Family Before the Meal

 Thank You, Lord God, for this food we are about to eat.
 Thank You for the hands that have prepared it, for those sitting around the table who are here to share it, and for the ability to be here together under one roof, and enjoy these blessings at Your hand.
 We realize that everything we have comes from You and for that we are eternally grateful.
 We also thank You for what we don’t have this year, for we trust that You have withheld in Your goodness and out of Your protection for us.
 Thank You that Scripture says You are a Good Father who loves to give gifts to Your children.
 We sit here as evidence of Your goodness.
 Thank You for the gift of today and all who are here to share it with us.
 In the name of Your Son, Jesus, we pray.
 Amen.